lorainelab/integrated-genome-browser/README.txt

   http://java.sun.com/j2se/

 IGB requires several additional resources.
-Download the following java 'jar' files and place them in the 'lib' directory of the IGB distribution:
+These are included in the 'ext' directory, and you do not need to download them.

-jetty.jar
+org.mortbay.jetty.jar
   Version 4.1 or higher
   http://www.jettyserver.org/jetty/index.html